bee-keeper/aws-ansible-django-deployment/README.md

 I've put this repository together with the intention that it can be used as a teach yourself tutorial for deploying Django with Ansible.
 Have fun deploying and please feel free to contribute if you think it can be improved.

-I've mainly borrowed from or been influenced by this [repo](https://github.com/jcalazan/ansible-django-stack) which was inspired by this excellent [blogpost](http://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/).

 The workflow is as so:

 1. Spin an EC2 Ubuntu server via AWS or [Vagrant](http://www.vagrantup.com/) - a sample Vagrant file is included